-ABOUT: Transformation Capital is a design challenge convened by EIT Climate-KIC.
+Transformation Capital is a design challenge convened by EIT Climate-KIC.
 We are tackling this challenge with systems thinkers, innovation practitioners, progressive investment professionals, and ambitious problem owners.
 The workshop therefore aims to:

 - Explore the need and opportunity for a new investment logic nestled within a broader approach of directional systems innovation

 - Develop the intellectual and conceptual underpinnings of Transformation Capital from the theory and practice of complex systems science